 Enmity ensures there is no better future for humankind

-One factor considered lies in whether or not the offense involved some financial gain, or the belief in its potential.
+One factor considered lies in whether or not the offence involved some financial gain, or the belief in its potential.
 Thus, if Earl, a man of 80, having cashed his pension check, is robbed a few streets away from the bank by Rick, who sneers, “You’re too old to need that money; I’ve got a wife and kids to support.” the courts may weigh Rick’s financial incentive in its decision.
 Still, the ageist taunt may bring Rick’s theft within the purview of hate crime.

 Similarly, if Carol, a clinically obese woman, blocking the exit of a bus, is knocked down by Ruth, a young woman who shouts, “Get out of the way, you fat cow; some of us need to get places on time.”
 This will almost certainly be deemed a hate crime.
-Still, if Ruth can convince a court of her need to leap off the bus due to the grave injury to one of her children, or a meeting with her boss in her job is in jeopardy, this might mitigate her offense from a hate crime to one of assault.
+Still, if Ruth can convince a court of her need to leap off the bus due to the grave injury to one of her children, or a meeting with her boss in her job is in jeopardy, this might mitigate her offence from a hate crime to one of assault.

 In both scenarios, Rick and Ruth will be fined, jailed, assigned community service, and/or ordered to pay their victims in terms of the financial, physical, and emotional harm the court believed them to have caused.
 (An increasing number of cases are being resolved in a meeting between the two parties.)

-Until fairly recently, many of those victimized were too humiliated to contact the police.
+Until fairly recently, many of those victimised were too humiliated to contact the police.
 This proved especially true of those whose gender preference or appearance was viewed as a subject of ridicule.
 The certainty of their grievances being ignored, dismissed, or even laughed away.
 This sense of futility also encompassed, to an appalling degree, various ethnic minorities.
 Community tolerance has provided a context for these types of hostilities.

 As one eminent psychiatrist stated: